theopenguino99/PlantTypeStage_Temperature_ML_pipeline_ErQiYang/README.md

   - **Water Quality Score**: Combines pH, EC, and water level measurements.

 ### Model Configuration (`model_config.yaml`)
 - **Algorithms**: Includes Random Forest, XGBoost, LightGBM, and ElasticNet.
+A Multi Layer Perceptron and Ensemble model is also used for regression and classification respectively.
 - **Hyperparameters**: Configurable for grid search or random search.
-- **Adaptive Classifier**: Dynamically selects models based on temperature ranges.

 ### General Configuration (`config.yaml`)
 - **Data Paths**: Paths for raw, processed, and feature-engineered data.